AleksandraPrlincevic/swaglabs-selenium-automation-project/README.md

 # SauceDemo Selenium Automation project

 ## Description:
-SauceFemo is a testing website.
+SauceDemo is a testing website.
 This project is the result of a three-month intensive QA course.
 After completing manual testing and bug reporting, I selected several test cases for automation.